The Impact of Doximity GPT on Physician Workflows

 • Hold for Me: Doximity’s launched a hold assistant, allowing physicians to skip the hold music and focus on their work.
 Once someone picks up, the physician will rejoin the call.

-Also, let’s not forget Doximity acquired physician scheduling platform Amion in 2022 for $54 million—they’re bound to launch some streamlining feature within the scheduling realm.
+Also, let’s not forget that Doximity acquired physician scheduling platform Amion in 2022 for $54 million—they’re bound to launch some streamlining feature within the scheduling realm.

 Streamlining Workflows with AI